njsmith/colorspacious/doc/reference.rst

 like the above, or for the three common variants you can pass the strings ``"CAM02-UCS"``, ``"CAM02-LCD"``, or ``"CAM02-SCD"``.

+.. versionchanged:: 1.1.0

+   In v1.0.0 and earlier, colorspacious's definitions of the ``CAM02-LCD`` and ``CAM02-SCD`` spaces were swapped compared to what they should have been based on the :cite:`CAM02-UCS` – i.e., if you asked for LCD, you got SCD, and vice-versa. (``CAM02-UCS`` was correct, though).
+Starting in 1.1.0, all three spaces are now correct.

 Color difference computation
 ----------------------------